-It’s actually time for my favourite travel season!
+It’s actually time for my favourite travel season in Europe!
 Also known as, low season/shoulder season/off season.
 Who made that up?
 They either had no clue what they were talking about, or they wanted to put other people off because they realised what I have, that travelling in autumn and winter in Europe is actually awesome.

 I love travelling at any time of year (obviously), but I’m particularly fond of travelling in the colder months for lots of reasons, and maybe I can convince you that you don’t need to sit at home for the next six months until it’s warm to travel again.

 I come from a land down under (sorry, I couldn’t resist) and when I moved to Europe I almost by accident I began to travel more in the winter.
 In New Zealand it’s not uncommon to take a trip overseas in the middle of the year, which also happens to be our winter, to take advantage of the warmer weather elsewhere.
-And because our summer coincides with Christmas and New Year, it’s more usual to stay in New Zealand and travel locally.
+And because our summer coincides with Christmas and New Year, it’s more usual to stay in New Zealand and travel locally to see friends and family.

 Europe is the opposite.
 Summer in Europe is HIGH TRAVEL SEASON.
 With capitals, because seriously, places get packed out.
 Most of my colleagues at work would save up their leave and go for a lovely (expensive) summer holiday.
 Now I love summer travel, but being on a two-year working holiday visa meant I had limited time to see Europe and I needed to see it no matter the season, and I needed to travel Europe on a budget so I could see as much as possible.